sap-tutorials/Tutorials/tutorials/hana-clients-odbc/hana-clients-odbc.md

     ![odbcinst](odbcinst.png)

-4. Edit the `.odbc.ini` file to create one or more data sources.
+4. Edit the `.odbc.ini` file (or create it if it does not exist) to add one or more data sources.
 Note that the driver's file extension is `dylib` instead of `so` on a Mac.

     ```.odbci.ini
     [HANA_Cloud]